Under current PLAN B restrictions, it is mandatory.

-The government has added museums, galleries, cinemas, places of worship and other indoor venues to the list of places where face coverings should be worn in England.
+The government includes museums, galleries, cinemas, places of worship and other indoor venues to the list of places where face coverings should be worn in England.

 This is especially where social distancing may be difficult and where you will come into contact with people you do not normally meet.

 - Children under 3 should never wear one

 - Children under 11 are not required to wear one

 Others are exempt for reasons of age, health or disability.

 The QQ team has a duty to promote compliance as much as it reasonably can.
 We also have a duty not to ask for written evidence from those who have reasons for not wearing one.

 PLEASE NOTE: Our managed entry and our large internal space allows social bubbles to maintain solid distance between themselves and other bubbles, well beyond two metres.

 BUT: we ask that children are kept within their bubbles at all times.